Do you feel left out as you read God’s ‘Story’?

 4. Worshipping/Serving (22:1-22) – the main word is “worshipping” (abad), which can also be translated as “serving.”

-This book records a series of judges of Israel after the death of Joshua.
-Actually these judges were more like warlords who governed parts of the land after delivering a region from foreign domination.
-You may recognize the names of Gideon and Samson, two of these judges.
+This book records a series of judges of Israel after Joshua’s death.
+Actually, these judges were more like warlords who governed parts of the land after delivering a region from foreign domination.
+You probably recognize the names of Gideon and Samson, two of these judges.

 Judges 1 acts as an introduction, setting the tone for the rest of the book.
 As we read, we become aware of a pattern.

-The oft-repeated pattern can be observed: sin – oppression – repentance – deliverance.
-Here are a few more details of this cycle from 2:6-3:6:
+Be aware of this oft-repeated pattern: sin – oppression – repentance – deliverance.
+Here are a few more details of this cycle illustrated from one of those cycles (2:6-3:6):

 1. “Then the Israelites did evil in the eyes of the LORD” (2:11).